Safety Profile

 Grade 4

-| Mechanical ventilation intravenous fluids and high-dose vasopressor(s) treat other organ toxicities as per local guidelines | Per grade 2
+| Mechanical ventilation, intravenous fluids, and high-dose vasopressor(s); treat other organ toxicities as per local guidelines | Per grade 2

-| Administer methylprednisolone 1,000 mg intravenously one to two times per day for 3 days
+| Administer methylprednisolone 1000 mg intravenously 1 to 2 times per day for 3 days.

 |